Senator Warren, mocked by Trump as 'Pocahontas,' releases DNA test

 Known as a liberal firebrand in her party, Warren is a former Harvard Law School professor who has championed populist economics including student loan reform and a higher minimum wage.

-Warren was an architect of the Consumer Financial Protection Bureau set up after the 2008 financial crisis and has been a strong voice in the U.S. Senate on financial issues.
+Warren was an architect of the Consumer Financial Protection Bureau, an agency set up after the 2008 financial crisis, and she has been a strong voice in the U.S. Senate on financial issues.

-Trump has repeatedly called Warren “Pocahontas,” the name of a 17th century Native American teenager, to draw attention to a controversy over her heritage raised during Warren’s 2012 Senate race.
+Trump has repeatedly called Warren “Pocahontas,” the name of a 17th century Native American woman associated with the British colony in Jamestown, Virginia, to draw attention to a controversy over her heritage raised during Warren’s 2012 Senate race.

-Warren, campaigning with Democratic candidate Hillary Clinton in 2016, attacked Trump as an “insecure money grubber” who is driven by greed and hate.
+Warren, campaigning with Democratic presidential candidate Hillary Clinton in 2016, attacked Trump as an “insecure money grubber” who is driven by greed and hate.

 “I hope she’s running for president, because I think she’ll be very easy,” Trump said as he left the White House.